Multimodal G-Eval

 The multimodal G-Eval is an adopted version of deepeval's popular GEval metric but for evaluating multimodality LLM interactions instead.

 It is currently the best way to define custom criteria to evaluate text + images in deepeval.
-By defining a custom MultimodalGEval, you can easily determine how well your MLLMs are generating, editing, and referncing images for example.
+By defining a custom MultimodalGEval, you can easily determine how well your MLLMs are generating, editing, and referencing images for example.

 Required Arguments